egarza/egarza.github.io/index.md

 ![Eduardo Garza](ed_2018.jpg)

 ### Short Bio
 I am Medical Doctor and a Neuroscience researcher working in the field of Neuroimaging and Psychiatry.
 I'm a promoter and user of *Open Science* and *Open Access* initiatives.
+Lab Leader of the [Neuroimaging & Psychiatry Laboratory (Garza Lab)](https://garzalab.github.io).

 ### Research Interests
 My research focuses on finding neuroimaging biomarkers of disease and treatment in substance addiction.